Shower

 Cost: $150–$600 for a standard shower surround.

 Solid surface panels offer a seamless appearance, high durability, and excellent stain resistance.
-They can be custom-fabricated for your space, but come with a higher upfront cost and often require professional installation due to their weight.
+They can even be custom-fabricated for your space.
+When compared to other shower wall panel options, their primary disadvantage is the higher upfront cost and required professional installation due to their weight.

 Cost: $700–$2,000 for a standard shower surround.